ON THIS PAGE: You will learn about the different treatments doctors use for children with neuroblastoma. Use the menu to

 GD2 is a compound on the surface of cells, called a disialoganglioside, that is found in large amounts in most neuroblastomas.
 A variety of monoclonal antibodies directed against GD2 have been used to treat neuroblastoma.
 A monoclonal antibody is a substance made in a laboratory that acts like the antibodies the body’s immune system naturally makes to fight diseases such as cancer.

-The Children's Oncology Group conducted a randomized clinical trial in the early 2000s testing a chimeric (part human, part mouse) anti-GD2 monoclonal antibody therapy (dinutuximab) combined with cytokines (namely, GM-CSF and IL-2), which are proteins that stimulate the immune system, and retinoid therapy (see above) versus retinoic acid alone for patients with high-risk neuroblastoma when:
+The Children's Oncology Group conducted a clinical trial in the early 2000s testing a chimeric (part human, part mouse) anti-GD2 monoclonal antibody therapy (dinutuximab) combined with cytokines (namely, GM-CSF and IL-2), which are proteins that stimulate the immune system, and retinoid therapy (see below) versus retinoic acid (RA) alone for patients with high-risk neuroblastoma when:

 The neuroblastoma responded to induction chemotherapy, and

-The patient underwent a stem cell transplantation (see above) without the neuroblastoma growing or spreading.
+The patient underwent a stem cell transplant (see above) without the neuroblastoma growing or spreading.

 Among the patients enrolled on this clinical trial who were randomized, those who received immunotherapy and RA had higher rates of survival and fewer recurrences than those who received the RA alone.
 Immunotherapy and RA is now a part of the standard treatment for patients with high-risk neuroblastoma.
 Based on the results of this study, the U.S. Food and Drug Administration (FDA) approved dinutuximab (Unituxin) in 2015 as part of first-line therapy for children with high-risk neuroblastoma.
 Long-term follow-up of the randomized patients demonstrated that immunotherapy with dinutuximab improved the 5-year survival.
 Outcomes of more than 1,000 high-risk patients treated with dinutuximab on this clinical trial after randomization was stopped confirmed the survival and toxicity outcomes.

 Different types of immunotherapy can cause different side effects.
 Common side effects include skin reactions, flu-like symptoms, diarrhea, and weight changes.
 Anti-GD2 antibodies commonly cause severe pain, and narcotics are used to relieve this pain.
 Other common side effects include low blood pressure, called hypotension, and allergic reactions.
 Talk with your child’s doctor about what to expect with possible side effects for the immunotherapy recommended for your child.
 Learn more about the basics of immunotherapy.